 Common types of elder abuse include physical abuse, psychologic abuse, neglect, and financial abuse.
 Each type may be intentional or unintentional.
-The perpetrators are usually adult children but may be other family members or paid or informal caregivers.
-Abuse usually becomes more frequent and severe over time.
-Fewer than 20% of abuse cases are reported; thus, physicians must remain vigilant in identifying elderly patients at risk of mistreatment.
+Poly-victimization (co-occurrence of multiple forms of abuse) is common.
+The perpetrators are often adult children but may be other family members or paid or informal caregivers.

 Physical abuse is use of force resulting in physical or psychologic injury or discomfort.
 It includes striking, shoving, shaking, beating, restraining, forceful feeding, and unwarranted administration of drugs.
 It may include sexual assault (any form of sexual intimacy without consent or by force or threat of force).